 http://www.factmonster.com/ipka/A0772916.html all about earth’s weather

 http://www.enchantedlearning.com/subjects/astronomy/planets/earth/Inside.shtml inside the layers of the earth.
-Great colourful diagrams
+Great colourful diagrams.
+Printouts and worksheets pages.

 Earthquakes and Volcanoes

-http://earthquake.usgs.gov/4kids/ info on latest quakes, science project ideas, lots and lots of pictures, games and earthquake topics
+https://www.usgs.gov/natural-hazards/earthquake-hazards/education Rich with info on latest quakes, science project ideas, and educational materials on earthquake topics.

 http://www.cotf.edu/ete/modules/msese/earthsysflr/plates1.html useful information about earth tectonics and plate movement